ziad-ahmed22/Digital-Clock/README.md

 # Digital_Clock
-Digital Clock with a random change background color
+Digital Clock with a random change background color using Html, Css and Js